moath-ghannam/maf-ui/docs/pages/getting-started/installation.md

 Alternatively, [you can use a bundler](#bundling).

 :::tip
-For clarity, the docs will usually show imports from `@maf-ui`.
+For clarity, the docs will usually show imports from `maf-ui-kit`.
 If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder maf-ui is in.
 :::

 ## Setting the Base Path